hbc/NGS_Data_Analysis_Course/sessionI/lessons/01_the_filesystem.md

 ![Automation](../img/gvng.jpg)

-   Unix is user-friendly.
-It's just very selective about who its friends are.
+   Unix is user-friendly, it's just very selective about who its friends are.

 Today we're going to go through how to access Unix/Linux and some of the basic